Japanese community of London: Present

 The changing tastes and demographics of the Japanese community in London and the growing embrace of Japanese food and culture in the United Kingdom has significantly altered the availability of Japanese fashion, homewares, specialist food products and restaurants in London.
-Large stores such Muji and Uniqlo have been long established in the UK; smaller independents such as tokyobike and CA4LA are also to be found.
+Large stores such Muji and Uniqlo have been long established in the UK; smaller independents such as tokyobike and CA4LA also exist.

 Supermarkets such as Waitrose and online shopping services now provide a wide range of Japanese specialist food and beverage products.
-The Piccadilly Circus area continues to support a number of smaller Japanese bookstores, food shops, restaurants, and travel service offices, the longest established being the Japan Centre first opened in 1978.
+The Piccadilly Circus area continues to support a number of smaller Japanese bookstores, food shops, restaurants, and travel service offices, the longest established being the Japan Centre first opened in 1976.
 Japanese retail food offerings in London, offering varying degrees of authenticity, include popular chains such as YO!
 Sushi and Wagamama as well as smaller independent restaurants such as Kanadya and Kirazu.